ivandustin/seeds/README.md

 For my yoke is good, and my load is light.

+###### Matthew 13:44

+The Kingdom of Heaven is the same as a treasure that has been hidden in a field that a man has found.

+He hid it, and from his joy, he goes and sells everything, as much as he has, and buys that field.

 ###### Mark 2:17

 Those who are strong do not need to have a physician, but those who are sick.